This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Bake for 45 minutes for smaller dishes and about 1 hour for a larger dish, or until the potatoes are tender.
 Let cool for 10 minutes before serving.

-⏲ Can I make this dish ahead of time?
+Can I make Swedish Potatoes ahead of time?

 - Assemble the dish as directed, but let your onions cool first and leave out the cream, butter, and bread crumbs.

-- Wrap tightly with foil and store in the refrigerator for up to 3 days before you intend to serve the dish.
+- Wrap tightly with foil and store in the refrigerator for up to 3 days before serving the dish.

 - When ready to bake, add the heavy cream, butter, and bread crumbs, then bake as directed.